Modern Slavery

 The country or location where a good or service is sourced or made.

-Typically higher risk countries have weak worker protections (weak laws and/or enforcement), high levels of corruption, access to cheap labour and/or state-sponsored forced labour.
+Higher risk countries have weak worker protections (weak laws and/or enforcement), high levels of corruption, access to cheap labour and/or state-sponsored forced labour.

 Sector